Andrea-Axelsson/quizzical/README.md

-# Frontend Mentor - Testimonials grid section solution
+# Scrimba - Solo Project Quizzical

 This is a solution to the Quizzical solo project on Scrimba in the React basics course.(https://scrimba.com/learn/learnreact).